 Social Ministry Project: The Social Ministry Project consists of weekly service to the socially and/or economically needy under the supervision and guidance of an experienced professional at the project site.
-The seminarian will complete a minimum of 60 contact hours at the site, developing a "project" in conjunction with the site-supervisor.
-The onsite supervisor and Field Education Director are directly responsible for the evaluation of the apostolic works and project.
+The seminarian will complete a minimum of 60 contact hours at the site.
+The onsite supervisor and Field Education Director are directly responsible for the evaluation of the apostolic works.

 Non-Parochial Internship: The Non-Parochial Internship is a ten-week period of intensive full-time apprenticeship in ministry.
-The placement is in a non-parish setting, for example: a hospital, a correctional institution or a university campus.
-During these ten weeks, the seminarian ordinarily lives away from the seminary in a rectory convenient to the ministry site.
+The placement is in a non-parish setting, for example: a hospital, a correctional institution, a university campus, etc. During these ten weeks, the seminarian ordinarily lives away from the seminary in a rectory convenient to the ministry site.
 After consultation with the seminary Formation Team, the Director of Apostolic Works and Internship Program and the student will discuss the appropriate Non-Parochial Internship placement.
-An onsite visit arranged by the Director of Apostolic Works and Internship Program and a written evaluation by the supervisor are part of the program.
+A written evaluation by the supervisor is part of the program.